 With this reparameterization, one can operate on the space of distribution parameters and hopefully apply the zeroth-order convex optimization technique.
-However, one notable challenge is in zeroth-order convex optimization, the learner is usually assumed to have an direct query access to an unknown convex function $f$.
-Namely, when querying point $x$, the learner immediately knows the (noisy) value of $f(x)$.
-In our setting, such direct access is not available since the mapping $\varphi(\cdot)$ is not known to the learner.
-Indeed, the learner can only deploy a model $\theta$ to observe the empirical performative risk $\PRtilde(\theta)$ which is evaluated over the observed data samples that are drawn from the induced data distribution $\calD(\theta)$.
-Hence, to evaluate the value $\PRdagger(\phi)$ on a target data distribution with the parameter $\phi$, we develop another algorithm called $\learnmodel$ to find a model $\bar{\theta}$ such that $\varphi(\bar{\theta}) \approx \phi$ (See \Cref{sec:learnmodel}).
+However, one notable challenge is in zeroth-order convex optimization, the learner is usually assumed to have direct query access to the unknown convex function $f$.
+Namely, when querying point $x$, the learner is able to immediately obtain the information about the (noisy) value $f(x)$.
+In our setting, such direct access is, unfortunately, not available since the mapping $\varphi(\cdot)$ is not known to the learner.
+Indeed, the learner can only deploy a model $\theta$ to observe the empirical performative risk $\PRtilde(\theta)$ which is evaluated over the observed data samples drawn from the induced data distribution $\calD(\theta)$.
+Hence, to evaluate the value $\PRdagger(\phi)$ on a target data distribution with the parameter $\phi$, we use another algorithm called $\learnmodel$ as a subroutine to find a model $\bar{\theta}$ such that $\varphi(\bar{\theta}) \approx \phi$ (See \Cref{sec:learnmodel}).

-\xhdr{Summary of our proposed procedure} Intuitively, the outer loop optimizes the objective function $\PR$ in the distribution parameter space $\phi\in \Phi$ iteratively and tries to find the optimal data parameter $\phi *$, while the inner loop ($\learnmodel$) tries to find a model parameter to induce the particular data parameter that the outer loop is currently iterating on \footnote{ One might wonder how to find the optimal $\vartheta^*(\phi)$ when there are two model parameters $\theta$ and $\theta^{\prime}$ that realize the same $\phi$ (i.e., $\varphi(\theta)=\varphi\left(\theta^{\prime}\right)$ and $\PR\left(\theta^{\prime}\right) \geq \PR(\theta))$.
+\xhdr{Summary of our proposed procedure} Intuitively, the outer loop optimizes the objective function $\PR$ in the distribution parameter space $\phi\in \Phi$ iteratively and tries to find the optimal data parameter $\phi *$, while the inner loop ($\learnmodel$) tries to find a model parameter to induce the particular data parameter that the outer loop is currently iterating on.\footnote{ One may wonder how to find the optimal $\vartheta^*(\phi)$ when there are two model parameters $\theta$ and $\theta^{\prime}$ that realize the same $\phi$ (i.e., $\varphi(\theta)=\varphi\left(\theta^{\prime}\right)$ and $\PR\left(\theta^{\prime}\right) \geq \PR(\theta))$.
 Recall that the objective function for $\learnmodel$ is to find \emph{any} model $\theta$ that leads to the particular target data parameter $\phi$ such that $\varphi(\theta)=\phi$.
-It is quite possible that multiple models can induce the same target data parameter; however, since the goal is to find any one of them, having multiple model parameters won't be an issue -- in fact, it can only help speed up the process}.
-We summarize the procedure in our algorithm in the \Cref{fig:procedure}.
+It is quite possible that multiple models can induce the same target data parameter; however, since the goal is to find any one of them, having multiple model parameters won't be an issue -- in fact, it can only help speed up the process} A graph illustration of our algorithm procedure in given in \Cref{fig:procedure}.